Do You Have to Frame Canvas Art?

 Each artwork is ready to hang without a frame when it arrives at your home.
 The canvas has staple free sides that are painted in a coordinating color to match your painting.
-On the back of the canvas a sawtooth hanger is installed, along with a dust-cover and bumpers.
-This is the same way a frame of similar weight is professionally backed.
+A sawtooth hanger is installed on the back of the lightweight canvas.

 Types of Frames for Canvas Art

 If you choose to frame your canvas art, you need to buy a special frame that can fit the depth of the stretched canvas.
 A regular frame for photos or prints will not have the depth needed to fit or attach the canvas, not even if you try to rig it.

 These frames easily attach to the back of the canvas making your artwork appear to “float” inside the frame.
 Not only do these frames look amazing, they are ideal for textured artwork.
 The frame does not press against the front of textured artwork at all.